vivayang911/Q-EOS/README.md

 Five agents work as a **committee** – each with a distinct role – to make collective governance decisions.

 ### 2. Qwen‑Driven Governance
 Every proposal is reviewed by Qwen with a **human‑readable rationale**.
-Example:[Qwen] APPROVE Risk=LOW [Reason] Market price 0.9741 falls within the moderate deviation range (0.,95-0.98), triggering a multiplier of 1.0; riskscore 20 is low, and treasury balance is sufficient to support intervention.
+Example:[Qwen] APPROVE Risk=LOW [Reason] Market price 0.9741 falls within the moderate deviation range (0.95-0.98), triggering a multiplier of 1.0; risk score 20 is low, and treasury balance is sufficient to support intervention.

 ### 3. PID Controller
 A classic feedback‑control loop continuously adjusts intervention intensity, reducing price volatility.